wdfinch/prettier-plugin-organize-class-members/README.md

 `classGroupSortOrder`

-Details: Specify the sort order within a group (ex. all the getters and setters)\
+Details: Within a group, sort the items.
 Type: `string`

 **Supported values:**

-1. `alphabetical` - sort all members alphabetically within their group with the following conventions:
+1. `alphabetical` - Sort all members alphabetically within their group with the following conventions:
-   1. if the `gettersAndSetters` options is used in `classSectionOrder`, then getters and setters will remain together.
+   1. If the `gettersAndSetters` options is used in `classSectionOrder`, then getters and setters will remain together.
 Ex. `getDog()` and `setDog()` will remain next to each other and the letter `D` will be used for sorting
-   2. names sorted by their lowercase values.
+   2. Members names are sorted by their lowercase values.
 Ex.
 The Dog() and dog() methods would appear next to each other after sorting.
-2. `none` - perform no sorting and keep the original order
+2. `none` - Perform no sorting and keep the original order.

 Default Value: `'none'`